MCLDG/supply-chain-eth/README.md

 ## Representing a micro-batch as an ERC721 token

-We'll use the open zepellin library to help us setup the ERC721 token.
+We'll use the open zepellin library to help us setup the ERC721 token (https://github.com/OpenZeppelin/openzeppelin-contracts).
 Either install it or add it to package.json and run 'npm install'.

 ```
 npm install openzeppelin-solidity